StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/3 Api Routes/exercise.md

    - This command sets up a new Next.js application in a folder and changes the current directory to that folder.

 > **Explanation:**
+> - **Utility Functions:** Utility functions are helper functions that perform a specific task and can be reused across different parts of your application.
+In this case, the utility function `fetchWeather` handles the API request to get weather data.
 > - Initializing the project sets up the basic structure and dependencies needed for your Next.js application.

 2. **Organize the File Structure:**